mmckechney/SqlBuildManager/docs/massively_parallel.md

     There are additional optional parameters you can set:

     - `-build` - whether or not to build the `sbm` command line code in the `sbm.csproj` file and upload it to the Azure Batch account
-    - `-deployAks` - whether or not to build the AKS cluster and create the `secrets.yaml` and `runtime.yaml` files.
+    - `-deployAks` - whether or not to build the AKS cluster and create a `runtime.yaml`file and a `secrets.yaml` file (for use when using locally saved secrets) and `podIdentityAndBinding.yaml` and `secretProviderClass.yaml` files (when secrets are stored in Key Vault).
 If you don't plan on using Kubernetes, you can set this to `$false`

 ### What does the script do?